Who can access NPAC Data?

-The use of NPAC User Data or Derived Data is restricted to authorized users for specific purposes as defined by the Master Services Agreement for Number Portability Administration Center/Service Management System) between iconectiv, LLC (iconectiv) and the North American Portability Management LLC (NAPM LLC).
+The use of NPAC User Data or Derived Data is restricted to authorized users for specific purposes as defined by the Master Services Agreement for Number Portability Administration Center/Service Management System between iconectiv, LLC and the North American Portability Management LLC.

 NPAC User Data is restricted and made available to qualified entities only for permitted uses.
-NPAC User Data or Derived Data can be used by authorized Service Providers (including Contracted Network Users of Service Providers*), and Providers of Telecom-Related Services (PTRS) only for routing, rating, billing and network maintenance on behalf of Service Providers.
-Other entities can also access and use specific elements of NPAC User Data for specific purposes, including law enforcement investigations, TCPA compliance, assessing risk and mitigating fraud.
-For more information, refer to the Permitted Use Info.
+NPAC User Data or Derived Data can be used by authorized Service Providers, including Contracted Network Users of Service Providers*, and Providers of Telecom-Related Services (PTRS) only for routing, rating, billing and network maintenance on behalf of Service Providers.
+Other entities can also access and use specific elements of NPAC User Data for specific purposes, including law enforcement investigations, Telephone Consumer Protection Act compliance, assessing risk and mitigating fraud.
+Each service requires a separate registration.

 The most frequently requested NPAC data elements include:

 - Service Provider type (wireless or wireline or VoIP)

 - Alternative SPID